RohanChavan0701/careroute-flight-agent/README.md

 ## 🎯 What It Does

-Guardian Buddy is an AI-powered flight tracking agent that helps medical tourists and their families stay informed during their journey.
+CareRoute is an AI-powered flight tracking agent that helps medical tourists and their families stay informed during their journey.
 It provides real-time flight status with AI-generated conversational summaries.

 **Key Features:**
 - ✅ Real-time flight tracking (FlightAware AeroAPI)